 We explored whether the Amoebophrya mitochondrion could fulfill aerobic functions related to cellular respiration.
-We identified a complete, although highly derived, respiratory chain in both Amoebophrya strains similar to what was described for C. velia , with a few notable exceptions.
-Complex I (NADH: ubiquinone oxidoreductase) of the electron transport chain (ETC) has been replaced by an alternative non-electric NAD(P)H:ubiquinone reductase (NDH2 or NDA), and complex II succinate:ubiquinone dehydrogenase (SDH) appears to lack the two membrane-anchoring subunits SDHC and SDHD, a feature that likely evolved early in myzozoans.
+Complex I (NADH: ubiquinone oxidoreductase) of the electron transport chain (ETC) has been replaced by an alternative non-electric NAD(P)H:ubiquinone reductase (NDH2 or NDA), and complex II succinate:ubiquinone dehydrogenase (SDH) appears to lack the two membrane-anchoring subunits SDHC and SDHD, a feature that likely evolved early in myzozoans (Fig. 1).
 Electron donors to the ubiquinone pool include the SDH and the electron-transfer flavoprotein:ubiquinone oxidoreductase (ETFQO) complexes, the dihydroorotate: ubiquinone oxidoreductase (DHODH) protein, the glycerol 3-phosphate dehydrogenase (G3PDH) protein, NDH2, and a malate:quinone dehydrogenase (MQO).
 Interestingly, we found no trace of the anaerobic-related sulfide:ubiquinone oxidoreductase (SQO) in either Amoebophrya strains, in contrast to what has been described in chromerids.
 Complex III (ubiquinol:cytochrome c oxidoreductase) has also been lost, leading to a break in the ETC where the electrons from the ubiquinone pool (Q) are dissipated by an alternative oxidase (AOX) (Fig. 1).
 The reduction of cytochrome C is likely carried out by an L-galactono-1,4-lactone dehydrogenase (G14LDH), a membrane-bound D-Lactate:cytochrome c (D-LDH), and L-lactate:cytochrome c (L-LDH or cytochrome b2) oxidoreductases.
 Interestingly, both dinoflagellates and closely related lineages (Perkinsus and Amoebophrya) have lost the canonical pathway to produce ubiquinone, which is still present in apicomplexans and chromerids.